 - Chapter 2 is a step-by-step tutorial for developing a new plug-in within the Frama-C platform.
-At the end of this tutorial, a developer should be able to extend Frama-C with a simple analysis available as a Frama-C plug-in. - Chapter 3 presents the design of the Frama-C software architecture. - Chapter 4 details how to use all the services provided by Frama-C in order to develop a fully integrated plug-in. - Chapter 5 is a reference manual with complete documentation for some particular points of the Frama-C platform.
+At the end of this tutorial, a developer should be able to extend Frama-C with a simple analysis available as a Frama-C plug-in. - Chapter 4 presents the Frama-C software architecture. - Chapter 5 details how to use all the services provided by Frama-C in order to develop a fully integrated plug-in. - Chapter 6 is a reference manual with complete documentation for some particular points of the Frama-C platform.

-Tutorial
+Chapter 2 Tutorial